Updated June 2025

 – people who have indefinite leave to remain but don’t have a BRP card

-GMIAU is running support sessions in our office every Thursday for people who need help with an eVisa.
-We have also produced a leaflet outlining the process of setting up an eVisa which has been translated into 6 languages.
-Find details of both here.
+We have produced a leaflet outlining the process of setting up an eVisa which has been translated into 6 languages – access it here.

 What is happening?

-The government will no longer use physical BRP cards from the end of 2024.
-Instead they will use an online system for people to prove their leave to remain.
+The government is no longer issuing BRP cards.
+Instead they are using an online system for people to prove their leave to remain through an eVisa.

 This means that many BRP cards show an expiry date of 31/12/2024.
-This is the date that the BRP expires, not the date that leave to remain expires.
+This is the date that the BRP expired, not the date that leave to remain expired.

-If your leave to remain expires after 31/12/2024, your BRP will still show an expiry date of 31/12/2024.
-This is not when your leave expires and you need to find out when your leave does expire.
-You can find this information in the Home Office letter that granted your leave to remain.
+You can check when your leave to remain expires in the Home Office letter that granted your leave to remain.
 If you can’t find this then you can apply for a copy of your full Home Office file by submitting a subject access request using this link.

 What do I need to do?

-To access the Home Office’s digital system you need to make an online UK Visas and Immigration (UKVI) account before 31/12/2024.
-Anyone who has a BRP which expires on 31/12/2024 can make an online UKVI account.
+To access the Home Office’s digital system you need to make an online UK Visas and Immigration (UKVI) account.
+Anyone with status in the UK can make an online UKVI account.
 You should do this on this page.

 You will need:

-- your BRP card or a valid passport with your BRP number or visa application number
+• your BRP card or a valid passport and your Unique Application Number or GWF number (visa number)

 If you have lost your BRP card you can use a passport or visa application reference number.